CodeTemplar99/ai-voice-transcriptor/README.md

 ## Deployment

 The mobile application has been deployed on Google Drive [APK link](https://drive.google.com/file/d/1oh-loSQWCrwU4j1FqVpKe9nuKYS02nMY/view?usp=sharing) and is available for installation on Android devices.
-The hiring manager can install the application to test its functionality.

 ## Usage